CS-433/ml-project-2-brainwavebrigade/README.md

 #### model.py
 Encoder and model training functions.
-Model 1 (best model) : 20 epochs, uniform split 0.8:0.2 of all videos.
+Model 1 (best model) : 20 epochs, uniform split 0.8:0.2 of all videos.\\
-Model 2 : 10 epochs, uniform split 0.8:0.2 of all videos.
+Model 2 : 10 epochs, uniform split 0.8:0.2 of all videos.\\
-Model 3 : 20 epochs, shuffle split 0.8:0.2 of all videos.
+Model 3 : 20 epochs, shuffle split 0.8:0.2 of all videos.\\
-Model 4 : 20 epochs, split 0.8:0.2 of all videos.
+Model 4 : 20 epochs, split 0.8:0.2 of all videos.\\
-Model 5 : 20 epochs, uniform split 0.8:0.2 of all videos with optical flow
+Model 5 : 20 epochs, uniform split 0.8:0.2 of all videos with optical flow.\\

 #### preprocessing.py